Digital Silver Halide Prints

 Special Offer From L-Type

-To make it even easier, L-Type and Huw Williams have made two very generous offers to you as a Luminous-Landscape subscriber.
+To make it even easier, L-Type and Huw Williams have made two very generous offers for all first-time users: One to all readers of this article and the other specific to Luminous-Landscape Subscribers.

-To take advantage of this offer, send your prints to email@example.com using Dropbox, WeTransfer or any other link and mention the code LULAMEM.
+To take advantage of this offer, send your prints to email@example.com using Dropbox, WeTransfer or any other link simply mention that you heard about them through Luminous-Landscape.
 The company will lay your images out on an A3 size and send you a contact sheet and payment link.
 Once you are completely happy and pay, they will be printed and sent to you.

 This offer is 15% off all the time on prints and reduced pricing on lay-flat books, for all Luminous-Landscape subscribers.
 Simple as that!

 There is only one really important thing to remember – L-Type encourage larger file sizes (TIFFs or high-quality jpegs), which must have embedded color spaces.
 If you have a color-managed workflow, then their ICC profiles are available at www.l-type.com/order.
-L-Type prints are printed at 400ppi so they work best with high-resolution files (the company will warn you if your images will come out at less than 200 original image pixels per inch in the final print) but you do not need to re-size or resample your prints in any way.
+L-Type prints are printed at 400ppi so they work best with high-resolution files (the company will warn you if your images will come out at less than 200 original image pixels per inch in the final print).
+You do not need to re-size or resample your prints in any way.
 L-Type will do that for you.
+However, it is worth checking your sharpening at a printed size at 400ppi – feel free to contact L-Type for advice if you are concerned about this.

 L-Type has set up a special Luminous-Landscape landing page on their site explaining this offer.